Arushi-Handa/Data-Science-and-Python-Portfolio/README.md

 # Data Science and Python Portfolio
 This repository contains Data Analytics and Python related work.

-##Data Analyzation and visualization using Python's Pandas,Matplotlin and Seaborn libraries
+## Data Analyzation and visualization using Python's Pandas, Matplotlib, and Seaborn libraries

 Exploited the power of Python's Pandas library and did analyzation of two datasets namely Salaries.csv and Ecommerce Purchases.csv.